pdr3392/rentalx/README.md

 **FR**

-Should be allowed to list the registred and available cars;
+The application should be able to list the registred and available cars;
-Should be allowed to lii all available cars by categorie's name;
+The application should be able to list all available cars by categorie's name;
-Should be allowed to lii all available cars by brand's name;
+The application should be able to list all available cars by brand's name;
-Should be allowed to lii all available cars by car's name.
+The application should be able to list all available cars by car's name.

 **BR**